loopbackio/loopback-next/docs/site/Using-components.md

 npm install --save @loopback/authentication
 ```

-Load the component in your application:
+To load the component in your application:

 ```ts
 import {RestApplication} from '@loopback/rest';